tomtom828/la-croix/README.md

-# la-croix
+# :ocean: La Croix :tangerine:
-Scheduled reminder to drink water throughout the work day
+Scheduled reminder to drink water throughout the work day.
+Measurements are in Cans of La Croix.

 ### Cloning Down the Repo